tditshwe/Sim-wizard/Angular-sim-wizard/README.md

 - Run `npm start`.
 - Navigate your browser to [http://localhost:8000/](http://localhost:8000/) to see the application running.
-- Make sure that the port number in the web api url on config.json matches with the one of `SimWizardApi` app when it's runningon the browser for successful http requests.
+- Make sure that the port number in the web api url on config.json matches with the one of `SimWizardApi` app when it's running on the browser for successful http requests.